-IMCIVREE delivered early, significant, and sustained reduction in BMI Z-score1
+IMCIVREE delivered early, significant, and sustained reduction in BMI Z-score1-3

 ← Swipe left or right to see all tabs →

-BMI Z-score* reduction in patients <18 years of age1†
+BMI Z-score* reduction in patients <18 years of age1-3†

 †Data shown include only patients who received 52 weeks of IMCIVREE at the time of the analysis.
 Population sizes ranged from 8 to 16, with n=14 at 52 weeks on active treatment.
-Error bars are the standard deviation (SD).1
+Error bars are the standard deviation.2

 ‡A clinically significant reduction is generally considered a ≥0.2 reduction in BMI Z-score.
 A 0.2 reduction is comparable to weight loss of approximately 5%.3

-§ATB=active treatment baseline (defined as last measurement before the first dose of IMCIVREE; ie, week 0 for IMCIVREE group and week 14 for placebo group).1
+§ATB=active treatment baseline, defined as the last measurement before the first dose of IMCIVREE; ie, week 0 for IMCIVREE group and week 14 for placebo group.2

-Change in BMI Z-score from baseline in patients <18 years of age after 52 weeks (n=14)1
+Change in BMI Z-score from baseline in patients 6 to 18 years of age after 52 weeks (n=14)1

-achieved a clinically significant ≥0.2 reduction* in BMI Z-score1,2
+of patients achieved a clinically significant ≥0.2 reduction* in BMI Z-score1,3

 *Growth chart is based on females 2 to 20 years of age and is for illustrative purposes only.